TheTrebuchet/Old-Style-Sankey/README.md

 ### Initiate blocks

-Specify input/operation/output with +/=/- and type in text that will be displayed in the block.
+Specify input/operation/output with +/=/- and type in text that will be displayed in the block. *General convention is that blocks should come in a sequence of outputs, operations and inputs, but that's just you choice*

 ```txt
 #s